Why hack in when you can log in? That is the wisdom of attackers today.

 This is why we implement segmentation as part of defense-in-depth – to ensure single security events don’t become enormous, headline-driving breaches.
 Once they have a foothold, we shouldn’t be surprised to know attackers tend to move laterally to find and exfiltrate valuable data or intellectual property.

-However, as many of us have learned, getting to responsive, effective segmentation today is slow, complicated, expensive, and not entirely reliable.
+However, as many of us have learned, getting to responsive, effective network segmentation today is slow, complicated, expensive, and not entirely reliable.

 This is why we implement segmentation…to ensure single security events don’t become enormous, headline-driving breaches.